MinoumimiSenpai/FilenameToTxT/README.md

-Batch Script That Write the name of All Files in "Current Folder" into a .Txt File Simply put .bat into wanted folder and run
+Batch Script That Writes the name of All Files in "Current Folder" into a .Txt File

+Simply put .bat into wanted folder and run